estatewatch/estatewatch.github.io/content/estates/dollisvalley.md

 The scheme is being progressed in partnership with developer Countryside Properties, which has a dedicated website for the scheme: [www.dollisvalley.co.uk](http://www.dollisvalley.co.uk/)

-There is no section 106 agreement publicly available to know whether the replacement 'social' housing is affordable rent or social rent.
+There is no section 106 agreement publicly available with precise details of the replacement 'affordable' homes.

+In March 2022, permission was granted for the final two phases of the scheme comprising 223 new homes of which 95 'affordable'.

+---

+__Links:__

  The planning reference number for the application documents is [B/00354/13](https://publicaccess.barnet.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=ZZZULZJIJV526)

 ---